a-hodges/ist-tutoring/README.md

 The last section, `Open Tickets` only displays for logged in users.
 It shows the current list of open tickets.

-### Logging In
+### Tutor Login

 To perform any tutor or administrator actions the tutor or administrator must be logged in.
 To log in, click the `Tutor Login` button in the toolbar.
 This will redirect to a Google login page.
 Log in using the email for your account (usually an `@unomaha.edu` account).
 If this is the account's first time logging in access must be granted for the application to view the account's email address.
 The tutor will then be logged in if the account they used to log in is a valid, active tutor account or rejected otherwise.
-Either way, they will be redirected back to the application's home page.
+Either way, they will be redirected back to the application's home page and a message will be displayed indicating whether login was successful.

+### Logout

-To logout, a tutor can click the `logout` button in the toolbar.
-They will be logged out and redirected to the home page.
+To logout, a tutor can click the `Logout` button in the toolbar.
+They will be logged out and redirected to the home page with a logout confirmation.

 ### Tutors